spattisson/zaproxy/GSoC2019_WebSocketScanning.md

 following:

 -   Analyzes WebSocket Messages and store them.
--   A way to inject values in the WebSocket Payload Messages.
+-   A way to inject values in the WebSocket Payloads.
--   Gives user the ability to write their own Analyzer in order to provide the structure to Active scanner and in turn the scanner will inject their rules.
+-   Gives user the ability to write their own Analyzer in order to provide the structure to Active scanner and in order scanner to inject their rules.
 -   Accumulates messages with the same Payload Structure